MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Calling_Generic_Methods.md

 For some generic methods, PowerShell is able to figure out generic arguments for a method by inferring from the provided arguments.
-However, method resolution can be complicated when a method has both generic and non-generic overloads.
+However, method resolution can be complicated when a method has both generic and non-generic overloads, or when the generic method takes no formal parameter.
 PowerShell can fail to resolve the correct method without the explicit generic method arguments.

+For example, `[Array]::Empty<T>()`.
+The .NET **Array** class has a static, generic method `Empty()` that takes no formal parameters.

 Prior to PowerShell 7.3, to ensure proper method resolution you had to use complicated workarounds using .NET reflection.
 For an example, see Lee Holmes' blog post